Why Your Teeth Fall Out in Your Dream

 Last Modified 15 November 2023 First Added 7 October 2021

 There’s an odd feeling in your mouth that causes a sense of rising panic.

-Swallowing hard, you stand and make your way with growing trepidation to the bathroom where you lean on the sink.
-You draw in a deep breath and raise your head to look in the mirror.
+Swallowing hard, you stand and make your way with growing trepidation to the bathroom, where you lean on the sink.
+You take a deep breath and raise your head to look in the mirror.
 You slowly open your mouth and reach in.
-To your horror, you easily dislodge a tooth and it clatters into the basin, rattling around.
+To your horror, you easily dislodge a tooth, which clatters into the basin, rattling around.

 Against your instincts, sometimes against every fibre of your being, you reach in again.

 Another tooth lands noisily with the first.

 Soon, you’re frantically pulling at tooth after tooth, your eyes widening, your heart thumping in your chest as one after another pulls free.